KatherineMossDeveloper/The-Georgia-Project/docs/maindoc.md

 This module creates a ResNet-101 model, loads ImageNet weights, trains, and then calls GAanalyze.py to reports results.

 GAcallbacks.py
-This module creates the callbacks2 that the model will need during training.
+This module creates the callbacks that the model will need during training.

 GAutility.py
 This module organizes largely unrelated pieces of code in one place.
 Its principal use is to create various dataset objects.